Field Notes / AdTech

 Fig. 1 — Three modes on one axis: scripted automation, prompted generation, goal-driven agents.

 Why advertising specifically?
 The domain is unusually well-suited to agents.
-It is API-driven end to end, most decisions are scoped and reversible, and ground truth — return on ad spend, fill rate, click-through rate, viewability — is measurable within hours rather than quarters.
+It is based on interfaces designed for running end-to-end data-driven experiments, most decisions are scoped and reversible, and ground truth (return on ad spend (ROAS), fill rate, click-through rate (CTR), viewability) is measurable within hours or days rather than quarters.
 An agent can act, see whether the action worked, and adjust, all inside a single afternoon.
 Few enterprise software domains offer that tight a feedback loop.

 A two-panel before-and-after diagram.
 Left panel: an agent sitting on broken conversion tracking and broad-match keywords, with an arrow ballooning outward into a large red "burn" cloud.
 Right panel: an agent sitting on clean tracking and tight account structure, with an arrow expanding into a large dark "lift" rectangle.
 The point: agents amplify whatever foundation is underneath them.
 Fig. 6 — Agents amplify the foundation Same agent, two foundations.
 FOUNDATION: BROKEN broken conversion tracking broad-match keywords no negatives + agent running 24/7 BURN $3,000 in a week FOUNDATION: CLEAN audited tracking consented signal tight match types curated negatives + agent running 24/7 LIFT incremental ROAS